adoracles/OracleBestPractices/forUsers/FORUSERS.md

 Here is a YouTube series where the founders or people very familiar with these oracle protocols explain how they work: [Oracle deep dive](https://www.youtube.com/channel/UCtFzhqGOVXyi91gaiIBEkNw).
 However, the best way to learn about a protocol is to dive into their documentation, their github, and ask questions on their discord or telegram channels.

-## Smart architecture for your oracle
+## Smart architecture for your oracle implementation
 Once you determine what oracle or group of oracles to use, you can design the best architecture for the implementation and plan for the worst case scenario.
 Here are some examples of the architecture considerations when designing your oracle implementation:

 - How will the oracle be implemented in your protocol?
 Meaning will you use a median of at least three oracles? or are there primary, secondary, and fallback oracles in your system? and how are the fallbacks triggered?